Thyroid Cancer: Active Surveillance vs Surgery for Low-Risk Papillary

 Patient Selection for Active Surveillance

-The 2024 ATA management guidelines and international consensus support active surveillance for: papillary thyroid carcinoma 1 cm or less (some centers extending to 1.5 cm), no extrathyroidal extension on ultrasound, no lymph node metastasis on initial evaluation, no evidence of aggressive histologic variants (tall cell, hobnail, diffuse sclerosing), tumor not adjacent to the trachea or recurrent laryngeal nerve (minimum 2 mm margin), absence of BRAF V600E mutation with concurrent TERT promoter mutation (associated with aggressive behavior), patient willingness to comply with monitoring, and available experienced ultrasound surveillance.
+The 2024 ATA management guidelines (complementing thyroid nodule evaluation criteria) and international consensus support active surveillance for: papillary thyroid carcinoma 1 cm or less (some centers extending to 1.5 cm), no extrathyroidal extension on ultrasound, no lymph node metastasis on initial evaluation, no evidence of aggressive histologic variants (tall cell, hobnail, diffuse sclerosing), tumor not adjacent to the trachea or recurrent laryngeal nerve (minimum 2 mm margin), absence of BRAF V600E mutation with concurrent TERT promoter mutation (associated with aggressive behavior), patient willingness to comply with monitoring, and available experienced ultrasound surveillance.
 Age under 18 or patient anxiety rendering surveillance psychologically intolerable are relative contraindications.

 Monitoring Protocol